xrdocs/programmability/_tutorials/pyats-series-install-and-use-pyats.md

 The simplest way to connect to a device is through a pyATS testbed file, written in YAML.
 This information will be used by **Unicon** to connect to the device and send/get the requested commands.

-You can find the complete documentation on how to build a testbed [here](https://pubhub.devnetcloud.com/media/unicon/docs/user_guide/connection.html).
+You can find the complete documentation on how to build a testbed [here](https://pubhub.devnetcloud.com/media/unicon/docs/user_guide/connection.html).{: .notice}

 **testbed.yaml**
 <div class="highlight"><pre><span></span><span class="c1"># Step 0: list of devices</span>